morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 ## 5.1.
 How to add a function to Cube class

-As explained in[Structure of Cube Class](sys_cube.md#2-#2-structure-of-cube-class), Cube class has an inheritance relationship.Therefore, functions can be added by adding virtual functions to the base Cube class and then overriding the functions in derived classes.
+As explained in [Structure of Cube Class](sys_cube.md#2-#2-structure-of-cube-class), Cube class has an inheritance relationship.Therefore, functions can be added by adding virtual functions to the base Cube class and then overriding the functions in derived classes.

 <br>